Jomo Kenyatta: Imprisonment: 1954–1961

 During the appeal process, a prison had been built at Lokitaung, where Kenyatta and the four others were then interned.
 The others were made to break rocks in the hot sun but Kenyatta, because of his age, was instead appointed their cook, preparing a daily diet of beans and posho.
 In 1955, P. de Robeck became the District Officer, after which Kenyatta and the other inmates were treated more leniently.
 In April 1954, they had been joined by a captured Mau Mau commander, Waruhiu Itote; Kenyatta befriended him, and gave him English lessons.
 By 1957, the inmates had formed into two rival cliques, with Kenyatta and Itote on one side and the other KAU members—now calling themselves the "National Democratic Party"—on the other.
 In one incident, one of his rivals made an unsuccessful attempt to stab Kenyatta at breakfast.
 Kenyatta's health had deteriorated in prison; manacles had caused problems for his feet and he had eczema across his body.

 Kenyatta's imprisonment transformed him into a political martyr for many Kenyans, further enhancing his status.
 A Luo anti-colonial activist, Jaramogi Oginga Odinga, was the first to publicly call for Kenyatta's release, an issue that gained growing support among Kenya's anti-colonialists.
 In 1955, the British writer Montagu Slater—a socialist sympathetic to Kenyatta's plight—released The Trial of Jomo Kenyatta, a book which raised the profile of the case.
 In 1958, Rawson Macharia, the key witness in the state's prosecution of Kenyatta, signed an affidavit swearing that his evidence against Kenyatta had been false; this was widely publicised.
 By the late 1950s, the imprisoned Kenyatta had become a symbol of African nationalism across the continent.

 His sentence served, in April 1959 Kenyatta was released from Lokitaung.
 The administration then placed a restricting order on Kenyatta, forcing him to reside in the remote area of Lodwar, where he had to report to the district commissioner twice a day.
 There, he was joined by his wife Ngina.
-In October 1961 she bore him another son, Uhuru, and later on another daughter, Nyokabi, and a further son, Muhoho.
+In October 1961, they had another son, Uhuru, and later on another daughter, Nyokabi, and a further son, Muhoho.
 Kenyatta spent two years in Lodwar.
 The Governor of Kenya, Patrick Muir Renison, insisted that it was necessary; in a March 1961 speech, he described Kenyatta an "African leader to darkness and death" and stated that if he were released, violence would erupt.